shriramvrajan/jaguar_move/simulations/old/simlist.md

 11. Uniform landscape - all raster cells = 1.

-12. Runif landscape - unif dist from 0 to 8.
+12. White noise landscape - runif from 0 to 8.

-13. Uniform landscape, more trials.
+13. White noise landscape, more trials.

 14. New method: not normalizing twice.
 White noise landscape.

 15. Replicate of 14.

+16. Replicate of 14.

+17. Replicate of 11 (all=1) with new method.

+18. Newly generated SAC map, new method.

+19. Replicate of 18 with 100 runs.